kaizhangpnl/global_radon_flux_map/README.md

 Evaluation
 --------------------
-Based on recent reports in the literature on radon emission, an up-to-date global radon emission map is compiled with regional details and seasonal variation.
-The simulated radon activity concentration is evaluated against surface radon measurements at `51` locations.
+The new global radon emission map represents better regional details and seasonal variation.
+The simulated radon activity concentration using the new global flux is evaluated against surface radon measurements at `51` locations.
 Results show that the global model *ECHAM5* can reasonably reproduce the variations of surface radon concentrations observed at various locations.
 On the whole, the newly compiled emission map leads to better results compared to the `WCRP1995` protocol and the widely used `SW1998` map.
 The merged map is not only helpful for this study, but probably also useful for other researchers working on numerical modelling of radon transport and the transport and deposition processes of `210Pb`.

 <a href="https://github.com/kaizhangpnl/global_radon_flux_map/blob/master/figures/radon_surface_conc.png"><img src="https://github.com/kaizhangpnl/global_radon_flux_map/blob/master/figures/radon_surface_conc.png" align="center" width="700" ></a>